mathiasandresen/uni-notes/docs/7-semester/DS/10-blockchain.md

     * If suspicious, you can ask me for all data and verify the root is right
 * Compute the root from all the data
     * You can cache the hashes of the “witnesses” for performance
-    * You can hash elements “as you go” if data are produced slowly
+    * You can hash elements “as you go” if data is produced slowly

 ![image-20201112131033334](images/10-blockchain/image-20201112131033334.png)